MichaelSchmidle/wapps/README.md

 * tls.pem: the SSL certificate
 * tls.key: the private key for the SSL certificate

-A version with support for [Let’s Encrypt](https://letsencrypt.org/) is on the to-do list.
+A version with support for dynamic certificates from [Let’s Encrypt](https://letsencrypt.org/) is on the to-do list.

 # Customization

-Each service that can be customized contains a ``.env.default`` file in the respective service folder.
-Copy this file and rename the copy to ``.env``, then set the values to fit your needs.
+Most services require customization before they can be deployed.
+Each service contains one or more ``.default`` files in the respective service folder.
+Copy those files and rename the copies to match the original file names without ``.default`` (i.e. copy ``.env.default`` to ``.env``), then set the values to fit your needs.